 Budget accommodation varies from filthy fleapits to homely guesthouses and, naturally, tends to be cheaper the further you get off the beaten track.
 It’s most expensive in Delhi, Mumbai, Goa and resorts of Kerala, where prices are at least double those for equivalent accommodation in most other parts of the country.

 Most state governments run their own chain of hotels.
-They are usually good value, but far less well run than comparable places in the private sector.
+They are usually good value but far less well run than comparable places in the private sector.
 Bookings for state-run hotels can be made in advance through the state tourist offices throughout the country.

-Many railway stations have “retiring rooms”: basic private rooms with a bed and bathroom (some stations also have dorms too).
-They can be handy if you’re catching an early morning train and are usually amongst the cheapest accommodation available anywhere, but can be noisy.
-Retiring rooms cannot be booked in advance and are allocated on a first-come-first-serve basis; just turn up and ask if there’s a vacancy.
+Many railway stations have “retiring rooms”: basic private rooms with a bed and bathroom (some stations have dorms, too).
+They can be handy if you’re catching an early morning train, and are usually among the cheapest accommodation available anywhere, but can be noisy.
+Retiring rooms cannot be booked in advance and are allocated on a first-come-first-served basis; just turn up and ask if there’s a vacancy.

-Finally, religious institutions, particularly Sikh gurudwaras, offer accommodation for pilgrims and visitors, and may put up tourists; a donation is often expected, and certainly appreciated, but some of the bigger ones charge a fixed, nominal fee.
+Finally, religious institutions, particularly Sikh gurudwaras, offer accommodation for pilgrims and visitors, which may include tourists; a donation is often expected, and certainly appreciated, but some of the bigger ones charge a fixed, nominal fee.
 Pilgrimage sites, especially those far from other accommodation, also have dharamshalas where visitors can stay – very cheap and very simple, usually with basic, communal washing facilities; some charitable institutions even have rooms with simple attached bathrooms.
 Dharamshalas, like gurudwaras, offer accommodation either on a donations system or charge a nominal fee.